gursharan1512/kafka-consumer-then-data-to-redis/README.md

 Code to consume data from kafka and then inserting to redis.

-This code also contains code to extract data from json and create jsonObject or json string
+This code also contains code to extract data from json and create jsonObject or json string using google gson library

 ### Scala version - 2.11